-

 Temptation of immortality, exhibition in frame of Przemiany Festival, Copernicus Science Center (2016)

-Pernicious predilection, exhibition in Labirynt Gallery, Lublin (2017) -
+Pernicious predilection, exhibition in Labirynt Gallery, Lublin (2017)

-similarity of differences
+• similarity of differences

 The goal of the project was to examine the meaning of blood.
 It had a bio - sociological character (as many pursuits in my career).

 In the laboratory in Warsaw (the same as in the safe suicide project) an attempt at reading DNA from each blood sample and combining all samples in the test rube was conducted.
-The trial of DNA isolation didn't have a successful result because of the blood samples state (they were stored in too high temperature).
+The trial of DNA isolation didn't have a successful result because of the blood samples' state (they were stored at too high a temperature).
 Finally, all samples were combined symbolically in one test tube.
 This tube and a research diary became a basis of an artistic object that was presented on exhibitions.

 Places of presentation: